1. Linear Models#

 If the number of parameters is not known beforehand, then the algorithms become non-parametric learning algorithms.

 Can maximum likelihood estimation (MLE) be made more non-parametric?
-Following intuition, the linear MLE as well as the LMS critically depend on the selection of the features, i.e the dimension of the parameter vector \(\vartheta\).
-I.e. when the dimension of \(\vartheta\) is too low we tend to underfit, where we do not capture some of the structure of our data (more on under- and overfitting in Core Content 2).
+Following intuition, the linear MLE and the LMS critically depend on the selection of the features, i.e., the dimension of the parameter vector \(\vartheta\).
+I.e., when the dimension of \(\vartheta\) is too low, we tend to underfit, where we do not capture some of the structure of our data (more on under- and overfitting in Tricks of Optimization).
 An approach called locally weighted linear regression (LWR) copes with the problem of underfitting by giving more weight to new, unseen query points \(\tilde{x}\).
 E.g. for \(\tilde{x}\), where we want to estimate \(y\) by \(h(\tilde{x})=\vartheta \tilde{x}\), we solve

 (1.19)#\[\vartheta=\underset{\vartheta}{\arg \min} \sum_{i=1}^{m} w^{(i)}\left(y^{(i)}-\vartheta^{\top} x^{(i)}\right)^{2},\]